When it comes to choosing the right VPN provider, be sure to check all the best ones first before committing

 Downloading and installing the client for this VPNArea review was a straightforward process.
 You sign up for an account, select the type of membership that you want, and enter your payment details.
 After you’ve done that, you’ll be able to enter the members’ area.
-This is where you’ll find the download page as well as instructions for how to use the VPN across a variety of devices.
+This is where you’ll find the download page as well as instructions on how to use the VPN across a variety of devices.

 Download the file for your device and follow the instructions for how to install the software.
 Once you’ve done that, you can log into the VPN client, and you’re all set.

-We really like the layout of the VPNArea website.
+We really liked the layout of the VPNArea website.
 All the information about the VPN and their memberships are available on the landing page.
 Downloading the software and creating an account, finding more information, and accessing step-by-step tutorials, are all user-friendly and intuitive operations.

 If you’re a complete newbie to using VPNs, you may struggle with the VPNArea client.
 Unlike other clients that just have a big “connect” button, VPNArea gives you more configuration settings right on the first panel of the client.

 However, learning and understanding how these settings work is not overly complicated.
 The result is a VPN with more functionality than its competitors.

 The options themselves are quite clear in their purpose.
 Ad Block & Malware Prevent and Auto-connect to the last server used do exactly as they say.
 We wouldn’t recommend selecting that second option, however, since you’ll want to always connect to the fastest server available.
 What we would recommend is turning the kill switch on to prevent exposing your IP address.

 VPNArea has dedicated client for all the major devices and offer support for a host of others.
 On their website, customers can find step-by-step tutorials for how to connect their devices.